Documentation, Consumer Warnings, Labels, Testing

 Dairy Food Safety Victoria requires producers who produce raw milk for raw cheese making, to initially test weekly for pathogens, then monthly if results are reliably good, see this farmer checklist.

 Testing for pathogens is important for raw drinking milk (RDM), however, raw cheesemaking works a little differently.
 The Pasteurian perspective of the last few decades that pathogenic microbes make us ill, therefore the best route to safety is to annihilate the entire microbial community, is not holding up to the latest science.
 Bronwen Percival from Neil's Yard Dairy in the UK is a cheese expert.
 During a recent visit to Melbourne, she predicted that the testing regime of the future would focus on determining if the cheese has large amounts of beneficial microbes, instead of testing primarily for pathogens.
-She reasons that when cheese contains vast quantities of beneficial microbes, they crowd out potential pathogens—cheese science and experience shows this to be true.
+She reasons that when cheese contains and are surrounded by vast quantities of beneficial microbes, they crowd out potential pathogens—cheese science and experience shows this to be true.
 Bronwen and partner Francis Percival have written a great book called Reinventing the Wheel: Milk, Microbes and the Fight for Real Cheese.

 Coliform testing in various systems